stepzen-dev/stepzen-web3-app/README.md

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+# StepZen Web3 Starter Application

+## Introduction

+Start your journey into web3 today by using this StepZen Web3 Starter Application, that uses GraphQL-ized web3 APIs from different web3 Data Providers.
+Learn more about the technology behind this example in [this blog post](https://stepzen.com/blog/building-web3-applications-with-graphql-and-stepzen.md), or visit [StepZen GraphQL Studio](https://graphql.stepzen.com/etherscan,infura,moralis) to explore the web3 APIs used in this repository.

 ## Getting Started

 If you do not have a StepZen account, the endpoint, `https://graphqlcf.stepzen.net/api/cfa9352aab44fe6cbf8bfd17d99807f6/__graphql` will provide mock data.
+This endpoint is created [StepZen GraphQL Studio](https://graphql.stepzen.com/etherscan,infura,moralis) using the web3 APIs from Etherscan, Infura and Moralis.

 ### Generate StepZen Endpoint (optional)